'Parasite' filming locations you can visit in Seoul

 The mom-and-pop pizzeria, first opened 17 years ago, provided the film crew with the stacks of green and orange pizza boxes that father Kim Ki-taek (Song Kang Ho) folds -- albeit quite poorly -- in the movie.

-According to city officials, the owners had to teach the actor how to fold the uniquely shaped pizza box in the movie.
+According to the Seoul Tourism Organization, the owners had to teach the actor how to fold the uniquely shaped pizza box in the movie.

 Sky Pizza now proudly displays an autograph from Bong as well as a photo of the store owner with the director on its wall.